MARS: Malleable Actor-Critic Reinforcement Learning Scheduler: Related Work

-Recently, several studies also started to leverage deep reinforcement learning in resource allocation and job scheduling in a distributed environment such as DeepRM\cite{10.1145/3005745.3005750}, and Decima\cite{2018arXiv181001963M}, however none are using existing HPC resource management and combine the heuristic algorithm with deep reinforcement learning.
+Recently, several studies also started to leverage deep reinforcement learning in resource allocation and job scheduling in a distributed environment, such as DeepRM\cite{10.1145/3005745.3005750}, and Decima\cite{2018arXiv181001963M}.
+However, none of these uses existing HPC resource management and combines the heuristic algorithm with deep reinforcement learning.

 Although they used similar DRL methods as \texttt{MARS}, these studies are not designed for scheduling HPC tasks, which are fixed, rigid, and non-preemptable.